Nbn03/Image-Processing-Tool/README.md

-# ChromaCraft - an Image Editing Web Application
+# ANalytix - an Image Processing Web Application

-ChromaCraft is an Image Editing Flask Application which applies simple image editing on an image.
+ANalytix is an Image Processing Flask Application which applies simple image processing on an image.

 ## About
-ChromaCraft is a simple yet effective Image Editing web app built using Flask and OpenCV.
+ANalytix is a simple yet effective Image processing web app built using Flask and OpenCV.
 This web application empowers users to upload images and unleash their creativity through a range of image processing operations.
-From cropping and resizing to applying filters, ChromaCraft offers an enjoyable experience for manipulating images.\
+From cropping and resizing to applying filters, ANalytix offers an enjoyable experience for manipulating images.\
 _**Back-end: Python**_ \
 _**Front-end: HTML, CSS, JavaScript**_
 ## Features
-**Upload Image:** ChromaCraft allows users to effortlessly upload images to perform editing that too in various formats, including webp, png, jpg, and jpeg.\
+**Upload Image:** ANalytix allows users to effortlessly upload images to perform editing that too in various formats, including webp, png, jpg, and jpeg.\
 **Crop Image:** With the interactive cropping feature, users can easily select and extract specific regions of the uploaded image.\
 **Resize Image:** Users have the flexibility to resize their images, maintaining the aspect ratio for consistent and balanced proportions.\
 **Filters:** Offers a delightful array of filters to transform images into unique pieces of art.
 Users can choose from Black & White, Exposure, and Oil Painting filters.
+**Find Face:** Uses haarcascades xml file for finding faces in an image
 ## Frameworks and Libraries Used
 - **Flask**: A lightweight web framework used for building the web applications.